oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ## Section 5: Connecting to Oracle RAC Database

-**IMPORTANT:** This section assumes that you have successfully created a Oracle RAC cluster.
+**IMPORTANT:** This section assumes that you have successfully created an Oracle RAC environment.

 If you are using connection manager and exposed port 1521 on the host, connect from an external client using the following connection string: